Bradley-Hower/201-reading-notes/class-01.md

 ### Internal

-To add internally, the JavaScript code can be inserted in between two script element tags.
+To add *internally*, the JavaScript code can be inserted in between two script element tags.

 ```
 <script>